-The following is a general overview of the fathers' rights movement in its various forms.
+This article provides an overview of fathers' rights activism in its various forms.

 Formation of the Fathers' Rights Movement

-Fathers' rights supporters seek to reform what they view as a bias in family law.
-They assert that courts too often presume that a mother should have primary custody of a child.
-Some advocates say that family courts are too easily influenced by false claims of abuse, an assertion which has been criticized by others.
+Fathers' rights supporters assert that courts too often presume that a mother should have primary custody of a child.
+Some say that family courts are too easily influenced by false allegations of domestic violence and child abuse from mothers or second wives.
+This assertion has been criticized by domestic violence researchers.

 Greater Parenting Time for Fathers